jldupont/rb_synclastfm/README.markdown

 1. Fill "rating" with "loved" field: when a track is locally unrated (i.e. not rating on Rhythmbox), the "loved" field of the track is checked from the user's profile on Last.fm; if the track is "loved" then the track rating will be set to "5 stars".

-2. Download "play count": the count associated with a track is downloaded from Last.fm.
+2. Download "play count": the count associated with a track is downloaded from Last.fm and the local "playcount" field is updated if the count retrieved from last.fm is greater than 0.

 Installation
 ============